 - In the case of a ball and gel pen, verify that the user can change the refill of the pen easily.

-Negative Test Cases for Pen
+Negative Test Scenarios for Pen

 The negative test cases include test cases that check the robustness and the behavior of the application when subjected to unexpected conditions.